 Other Troubleshooting Solutions

-If you’ve still not managed to fix the problem at this stage, you might feel like it’s time to call in a professional.
+If you’ve still not managed to fix the inaccessible boot device error, you might feel like it’s time to call in a professional.

 However, depending on your technical capabilities, there are a couple more things you can try: